GianIac/rustfuscator/WHITEPAPER.md

 ### Out-of-scope (Current)

-* Obfuscation during runtime execution
+* Obfuscation during runtime execution (but not now for the moment)
 * Anti-debugging or anti-VM techniques
 * Post-compilation tamper detection